bennylope/django-addendum/README.rst

 And:

-    The footer copy needs to be udpated.
+    The footer copy needs to be updated.

 And: